Cybercrime is on the rise, and we’re all vulnerable.

 Step four: Protect yourself offline too

-New scams have emerged in light of the pandemic, looking to cheat people out of their stimulus money.
-Wide-scale uncertainty added to the problem, with many Americans lowering their guard due to work from home arrangements and other new responsibilities.
+New scams have emerged, looking to cheat people out of their money.
+Widescale uncertainty adds to the problem, with many Americans lowering their guard due to work-from-home arrangements and other new responsibilities.
 And while many of the scams people fall victim to have been around for decades, they're becoming more sophisticated every day.

 "Spoof calls"— fake calls that appear to come from a police station, hospital or social security office — are a prime example.
-For most people, getting these kinds of calls forces them to react emotionally while proper reasoning takes a back seat.
+Getting these kinds of calls forces most people to react emotionally while proper reasoning takes a back seat.

-Even if you're skeptical, simply engaging with these scammers can be harmful, Johnson says, since the person on the other end can use whatever you tell them to fill in the blanks on the profile they're creating of you and your household.
+Even if you're skeptical, simply engaging with these scammers can be harmful, Johnson says.
+The person on the other end can use whatever you tell them to fill in the blanks on the profile they're creating of you and your household.
 (Saying something as innocuous as "stop calling my house," for instance, confirms that you're on a residential phone that another family member might also use.)

 The best advice, Johnson says, is to hang up the phone.

 Beware of new AI voice clone scams.
 Thieves are using artificial intelligence (AI) technology to clone voices found on the internet.
 These cybercriminals could use AI voices to call family members, pretending to be in desperate situations and in need of money.
 If a friend or family member has videos or voice clips on social media or YouTube, scammers can synthesize that voice to say anything.